kvuong2711/aerial-megadepth/data_generation/README.md

 2. [Registering to MegaDepth](#2-registering-to-megadepth)

 ### 0️⃣ Prerequisites
-We provided a `.npz` file containing a list of images from MegaDepth in `datasets_preprocess/megadepth_image_list_v0.npz`.
-These images will be registered to the pseudo-synthetic data.
+We provided a `.npz` file containing a list of scenes and images from MegaDepth in `datasets_preprocess/megadepth_image_list_v0.npz`.
+These images will be registered to the corresponding pseudo-synthetic data.

 ### 1️⃣ Generating Pseudo-Synthetic Data from Google Earth Studio